kmkr/splendid-nudibranch/content.md

 Location		Cocos Island, Costa Rica
 Tags			2017
 Latin           Taeniura meyeni
-Description     This type of ray is overfished in almost across much of it's range.
+Description     This type of ray is overfished across much of it's range.
 However, they thrive around Cocos and we saw them on almost all dives.

 DSC03628.jpg